canton-foundation/cips/CPRP-spec.md

 ##### 2.3.1 resolve

-Resolves a name within a namespace to a Resolution Record.
+Resolves a name within a registrar to a Resolution Record.

 Request: